AbbasAlameer/geoCancerPrognosticDatasetsRetriever/README.md

 ```diff
 cpanm --uninstall App::geoCancerPrognosticDatasetsRetriever
 ```
+On Linux Ubuntu, you might need to run the two previous CPAN commands as a superuser (`sudo cpanm App::geoCancerPrognosticDatasetsRetriever` and `sudo cpanm --uninstall App::geoCancerPrognosticDatasetsRetriever`).

 ## Data file
 The required input file is a GEO DataSets file obtainable as a download  from <a href="https://www.ncbi.nlm.nih.gov/gds/" target="_blank" rel="noopener noreferrer">GEO DataSets</a>, upon querying for any particular cancer (for example, bladder cancer) in geoCancerPrognosticDatasetsRetriever.